Our approach to keeping pets

-You will need our permission to put up outside pet housing in your garden, such as a dog kennel, rabbit hutch or bird aviary.
+You will need our permission if you are erecting large external pet housing, such as a bird aviary or a large dog kennel.
 We will usually give permission if the pet housing is in your own garden, unless there are health and safety concerns about the size and location of the pet housing.

 You are responsible for your pet, and for pets visiting your property.
 We take complaints about anti-social behaviour, nuisance and the mistreatment of pets, very seriously.

 If we receive a report that your pet is causing a nuisance we will investigate to establish the facts.
 We will take action in line with our Anti-Social Behaviour and Neighbour Dispute Policy.
 If we find that your pet is causing neighbour nuisance and you do not take steps to stop the nuisance quickly, we will withdraw permission for you to keep your pet.